 Treatment for dysphagia depends on the type or cause of your swallowing disorder.

-For oropharyngeal dysphagia, your health care provider might refer you to a speech or swallowing therapist.
+For oropharyngeal dysphagia, you may be referred to a speech or swallowing therapist.
 Therapy might include:

 - Learning exercises.
 Certain exercises might help coordinate your swallowing muscles or restimulate the nerves that trigger the swallowing reflex.